ruv/easyforth/index.markdown

 {% include editor.html size="small"%}

-`number` takes an offset into `numbers` and returns the memory address at that offset. `30 2 number !` stores `30` at offset `2` in `numbers`, and `2 number ?` prints the value at offset `2` in `numbers`.
+`number` takes an offset into `numbers` and returns the memory location at that offset. `30 2 number !` stores `30` at offset `2` in `numbers`, and `2 number ?` prints the value at offset `2` in `numbers`.